Samuelmds98/Samuelmds98/README.md

 :newspaper: Professional Summary of Samuel Mendes

-I am a professional with experience in commercial administration, back-office operations, and logistics.
-Currently, I work as a Commercial Administrative Assistant at Grupo EMMA, where I perform activities such as credit analysis, commercial conditions, providing support to managers, generating reports, and data analysis.
-Previously, I worked as a Property Administrative Assistant at Magazine Luiza, where I focused on risk analysis and prevention, monitoring and analysis of security regulations, report generation, and corporate education on internal procedures.

-I also worked as a Logistics Assistant at Casa Magalhães, where I dealt with route planning, vehicle maintenance control, monitoring of driver attendance and performance, communication with clients and suppliers.
-Prior to that, I worked as a Warehouse Assistant, being responsible for receiving and verifying goods, processing orders, dispatching products to customers, inventory management, and process auditing.

-Currently, I am pursuing a Data Analytics program at Digital College Brasil, where I am enhancing my skills in SQL, Excel, Power BI, Tableau, Python, and Statistics.
+Dear reader,
+It is with great pleasure that I share my professional experiences and skills with you.

+**Currently, I work as a Business Intelligence Analyst at Sou Energy, where I perform the following activities:**

+Portfolio analysis
+Sales performance indicators
+Lead analysis
+Other analyses that identify business opportunities and support the Commercial Management team in their strategies.

+**Previously, I worked as a Commercial Backoffice at the EMMA Group, where I carried out the following activities:**

+Credit analysis
+Order and commercial conditions analysis
+Support to commercial team managers

+**I also worked as an Asset Manager at Magazine Luiza, where I developed the following skills:**

+Risk analysis and prevention
+Monitoring of safety regulations
+Corporate safety education
+Ability to deal with complex challenges and promote a safe environment.

+**In addition, I gained leadership experience as a Logistics Assistant at the Casa Magalhães Group, where I was responsible for the following tasks:**

+Managing drivers and route planning
+Controlling vehicle maintenance
+Communicating with customers and suppliers regarding deliveries Participating in the optimization of logistics processes and inventory management As a data analysis enthusiast, I am currently improving my skills through a specialized training program at Digital College Brasil.
+I am acquiring knowledge in the following areas:

+SQL and NoSQL databases
+Power BI
+Tableau
+Pentaho
+Python
+Statistics
+This allows me to provide strategic insights and drive informed decision-making.

+**In addition to my technical skills, I highlight my ability to:**

+Cultivate interpersonal relationships
-Overall, I have a comprehensive set of skills, including analytical abilities, interpersonal skills, business development, communication, and proficiency in various software applications such as Microsoft 365, Google Tools, and ERP systems.
-My experience in different positions and sectors has provided me with a strong macro business perspective, work ethic, attention to detail, and the ability to prioritize and manage tasks effectively.
+Contribute to the development of teams and businesses Use proficiently various applications and software tools, such as Microsoft 365, Google Tools, and ERP systems.

-Languages: Portuguese (native), English (intermediary).
+I am confident that my skills and experience would be a valuable asset to your team.

+Thank you for your time and consideration.

+Sincerely,

+[Samuel Mendes]